Topological zero-modes of the spectral localizer of trivial metals: Benchmarks

-which has an energy spectrum $\epsilon(k)=-2t\cos(k)$ (see inset Fig.~\ref{fig:1D3Dwire}(a)), fixing the lattice constant to $a=1$.
+As a warm up exercise we wish to find how the localizer spectrum changes as we interpolate between a one-dimensional (1D) trivial parabolic dispersion and a 1D Weyl Hamiltonian.
+This can be achieved by studying the 1D tight-binding lattice Hamiltonian

+where we assume the lattice constant equals $a =1$, $c^{\dagger}_n$ ($c^{}_n)$ is the creation (annihilation) operator of a particle at site $n$, and $L$ is the length of the chain.
+This chain has a bulk energy spectrum $\epsilon(k)=-2t\cos(k)$, see inset of Fig.~\ref{fig:1D3Dwire}(a).
 Close to the bottom of the band, at $k=0$, the dispersion relation is $\epsilon(k)\approx-2t+tk^2+\cdots$.
 We take this as a definition of a 1D trivial metal: a single-band, parabolic dispersion at momentum $k\sim0$ and energy $\epsilon(k)\sim-2t$ with effective mass $m=\frac{1}{2t}$.
-For energies $E_0\approx 0$ we expand around $k=\pm\pi/2$.
-To linear order $\epsilon(k)_{\pm}\approx 2t (\pm k + \frac{\pi}{2})+\cdots$.
-The left and right moving dispersion relation can be compactly encoded in a 1D Weyl Hamiltonian of the form $H_{W}=2t (k\tau_z+\frac{\pi}{2}\tau_0)$, where $\tau_z$ and $\tau_0$ are the third Pauli matrix and the $2\times 2$ identity matrix, respectively.
-As we will see the number of zero-energy modes of the spectral localizer~\cite{Schulz-Baldes21,Schulz-Baldes2022} is not enough to distinguish the 1D parabolic and Weyl limits of Eq.~\eqref{eq:1Dwire}.
+For energies $E_0\approx 0$, we expand around $k=\pm\pi/2$ and obtain $\epsilon(k)_{\pm}\approx - 2t (\pm k + \frac{\pi}{2})$ to linear order .
+The left and right moving dispersion relation can be compactly encoded in a 1D Weyl Hamiltonian of the form $H_{W}=-2t (k\tau_z+\frac{\pi}{2}\tau_0)$, where $\tau_z$ and $\tau_0$ are the third Pauli matrix and the $2\times 2$ identity matrix, respectively.
+As we will see the number of zero-energy modes of the spectral localizer~\cite{Schulz-Baldes21, Schulz-Baldes2022} is not enough to distinguish the 1D parabolic and Weyl limits of Eq.~\eqref{eq:1Dwire}.
 Mapping to a Dirac Hamiltonian we will be able to predict the differences in the localizer spectrum between these two limits.

 At energies close to $E_0 =0$, $\epsilon(k)$ is linear, and we may write the localizer in momentum space as

 where we chose $\Gamma_1=\sigma_x$ and $\Gamma_{2}=\sigma_z$.
 Interpreting $k$ as a coordinate, as discussed below Eq.~\eqref{eq:locdefk}, we recognize this operator as the 1D Dirac Hamiltonian